mzygar/MMPDeepSleepPreventer/README.md

-Description:
+## Description:
 MMPDeepSleepPreventer is an Objective-C class used to prevent iOS devices from deep sleeping.
 This has been tested on an iOS versions 3.0 to 4.2.1, so far and should work on all devices, running one of these iOS versions.

 MMPDeepSleepPreventer is released under the New BSD License.
 (Below is the exact license text).
 If you use this code a little attribution note would be greatly appreciated.

+### Changes in my fork(mzygar)
+The previous method is not reliable in the iOS 5.0+.
+Instead of `NSTimer` I made the player play an inifite loop.
+It might not be the best solution(any improvements are welcome), but it's reliable.

-How-To Use:
+## How-To Use:
-	- Add MMPDeepSleepPreventer.h and MMPDeepSleepPreventer.m as well as
-	  MMPSilence.wav to your project.
+- Add MMPDeepSleepPreventer.h and MMPDeepSleepPreventer.m as well as  MMPSilence.wav to your project.
 -  Add “AVFoundation.framework” and “AudioToolbox.framework” to your project.
 - Import MMPDeepSleepPreventer.h where you want to use the class.
 - Instantiate an MMPDeepSleepPreventer object.
-	- Use -[MMPDeepSleepPreventer startPreventSleep] and -[MMPDeepSleepPreventer stopPreventSleep] when needed.
+- Use `[MMPDeepSleepPreventerInstance startPreventSleep]` and `[MMPDeepSleepPreventerInstance stopPreventSleep]` when needed.

-Inspired by:
+## Inspired by:
-	Some question on stackoverflow.com
+- Some question on stackoverflow.com
-	Some posts on Apple's devforums.
+- Some posts on Apple's devforums.

-License:
+# License:
 Copyright (c) 2009-2011, Marco Peluso - marcopeluso.com
 All rights reserved.